chr15k/laravel-mysql-encrypt/README.md

 ### 3. Configure Provider
 - For Laravel 5.5 or later, the service provider is automatically loaded, skip this step.

-- For Laravel 5.4 or earlier, you'll need to add the following to `config/app.php`:
+- For Laravel 5.4 or earlier, add the following to `config/app.php`:
 ```php
 'providers' => array(
     Chr15k\\MysqlEncrypt\\MysqlEncryptServiceProvider::class